patelishani/astpp.doc/Get_support/get_support.rst

 `Paid Support
 <http://www.astppbilling.org/>`_.: Paid support is available from ASTPP.

-`Managed Installations
-`<http://www.python.org/>`_: Stable and secure installations can be performed by us with training
-                             and optionally, ongoing support.

-`Managed Instalation_ :Stable and secure installations can be performed by us with training
-                       and optionally, ongoing support.

 `managed Installation
-<http://www.python.org/>`_.
+<http://www.astppbilling.org/installation/>`_.
 Stable and secure installations can be performed by us with training
-                             and optionally, ongoing support.
+and optionally,ongoing support.